mattjayres/Mac-OSX-ficons-Extention-Theme-/README.md

 Original ficons artist:
 https://www.fadyucf.com

-This is an extension of Fady Youssef's free Mac OSX icon pack, ficons.
+This is an extension of Fady Youssef's free Mac OSX icon pack, ficons. .png files are icons I added and .icns files are the original icons in the pack.
 If you have any requests for icons, email me and I will implement them.